ystays/website-next/posts/creative-manifesto.md

 ---

 <br/>
-Nothing in this manifesto is true .
+Nothing in this manifesto is true (The name that can be named is not the eternal name).
 <br/>
 <br/>
 <u>Part 1: Inside</u>